Goldziher/tree-sitter-language-pack/README.md

      the `src` folder is not immediately under the root folder.
    - `generate` is a flag that dictates whether the `tree-sitter-cli` generate command should be executed in the given repository / directory combo.
 This should be specified only if the binding needs to be built in the repository.
+   - `rev` specifies a specific commit hash to use when cloning.
+This ensures reproducible builds.
+You can use the `pin_vendors.py` script to automatically update all languages to their latest commit hashes.
 2. Update the `SupportedLanguage` literal type in the [**init**.py](./tree_sitter_language_pack/__init__.py) file.
 3. Install the dev dependencies with `uv sync --no-install-project -v`
 4. Execute the cloning script with `uv run --no-sync scripts/clone_vendors.py`.